dask/dask/docs/source/spark.rst

 resiliency and was originally built to scale up to thousands of nodes.

-Dask is pip installable, doesn't use the Java Virtual Machine (JVM), and was originally built to handle a large single workstation very efficiently.
+Dask is pip installable, doesn't use the Java Virtual Machine (JVM), and was originally built to handle numeric workloads in a large single workstation very efficiently.

 User-Facing Differences